A Boutique Firm Focusing on Ventures & Acquisitions

 #2 – Priority Tasks – This is a bucket that breaks down what tasks will lead to the goals above.
 Focus on tasks that lead to the goal.

-#3 – Burner Tasks – These are tasks that seem like good ideas but are really just thoughts and ideas you have that may work or may not work.
+#3 – After Effect Tasks – These are tasks that seem like good ideas but are really just thoughts and ideas you have that may work or may not work.
 They aren’t actually required to achieve goals but they would be fun to do, and some of these ideas are really good ideas.
 Finishing every task your brain comes up with is futile.
 It’s a lofty goal to try to complete all the tasks you want to do.

 If you run a business, I would also focus on another box.